victorRicardo1/bioApp/README.md

 I hope u guys enjoy when the first version of this project launch.
 In the development I will open the repo to receive contribuitors and feedback

+UPDATES UNTILL NOW: We got the figma design already

 ## Thanks